Understanding Anticipatory Anxiety & How To Cope With It

 - Do Not Assess

 Yes, this is the complete opposite of the last coping mechanism - but hear it out.
-Sometimes, being present in your panic attack but just letting it can be powerful.
+Sometimes, being present in your panic attack can be powerful.
 Live your fear and your anxiety for the moment, and you may feel more in control of the situation.
 Watch your knees shake, feel your palms sweat, and you'll realize while it might be frightening, it is manageable.

 The focus is key … just do it on something else!
 If you are very nervous, watch some television, search the web, go out and shoot some hoops, whatever it is that can take your mind off of the subject.
 Maybe have a dance break with some positive music!